daostack/DAOstack-Hackers-Kit/docs/gettingStarted/setupGenericScheme.md

 ### (Optional) Change the Scheme UI

 Right now, Alchemy’s UI is only focused on currently open proposals (it does not show past proposals).
 But based on the scheme you are adding, there might be some different UI features/tabs that are required.
-For a bounties scheme, for example, if would be helpful to have a new tab that shows open bounties (from proposals that have already been passed).
+For a bounties scheme, for example, it would be helpful to have a new tab that shows open bounties (from proposals that have already been passed).